kayadm/meshd/README.md

 # meshd
-Bluetooth mesh stack POC for Linux
+Using Bluetooth mesh stack POC for Linux for find location of Bluetooth Device.
 In development...

 dependencies: